 How to start travel blog?
 Have you ever thought about it?
 I bet you did many times?

-Most of the people usually post their photos on social media to share with friends and family.
-Have you ever thought, instead of doing that you can have your travel blog that makes money to pay for your future adventures?
+Most people usually post their photos on social media to share with friends and family.
+Have you ever thought that you can have your travel blog that makes money to pay for your future adventures?

-Instead of sharing your adventures with closest friends, why not to share it with the whole world?
+Instead of sharing your adventures with closest friends, why not share them with the whole world?

 As simple as that.
 Or is it?

 Starting a blog is a great way to learn about yourself and express your thoughts, ideas and feelings.
 When you write a post you unleash your imagination which makes you more creative in your thinking.

 Also, writing a simple blog can lead you to bigger things in the future.
 If your audience grows and you get more readers some big companies can approach you with offers to promote their products.
 This is how you make good money.

 In general, blogging can help you to increase your reputation, grow your travel business, but moreover develop professionally, express your creativity and open new horizons.

 What should I know before starting a travel blog?